Plantingsqueaker926/opencrane/README.md

 ## License

-MIT.
+GPL-3.0 license.
 Build it, modify it, share it.

 ---